archlinux/alpm/resources/docs/src/faq.md

 - complete our set of central specification documents, covering all relevant file formats and concepts,
 - complete our set of libraries that implement support for these file formats and concepts,
 - create a drop-in replacement C library for libalpm,
-- create Python bindings for the validation of the [SRCINFO] format,
+- create Python bindings for the validation of the [SRCINFO(5)] format,
 - and implement package signature verification based on [VOA].

 ## What are the future plans for the project?